CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Introduction

-\cubetwo is open source, written in {\textsc Coarray FORTRAN}, where the coarray feature simplifies communication statements between computing nodes to the greatest extent, without using message passing interface (MPI), while additional two layers of shared memory parallelization are implemented using OpenMP directives.
+In this paper, we present a new $N$-body simulation code \cubetwo to optimize the above considerations.
+Its algorithm contains adaptive multi-layer PM and PP method. \cubetwo is open source, written in {\textsc Coarray FORTRAN} (CAF).
+CAF simplifies communication statements between computing nodes to the greatest extent, without using message passing interface (MPI).
+In addition, two layers of shared memory parallelization are implemented using OpenMP directives.
 The only external library required is FFT, which can be found on almost all computing platforms. \cubetwo uses minimal amount of memory and storage among all $N$-body codes, making it possible to use modest platforms to compete over trillion-particle runs. \cubetwo aims to achieve portability between computing platforms.
 As an example, \cubetwo used Chinese self-developed supercomputing platform and computing chip to run a series of high-resolution simulations for the CSST cosmological science projects \cite{jiutian_han_2025}.
 The purpose of this paper is to present an overview and progress in developing cosmological $N$-body applications, and provide a reference to people who might use \cubetwo to run simulations, to do further development and analysis.

-The rest of the paper is structured as follows. \cref{sec.meth} begins with a brief introduction of cosmological structure formation picture and its $N$-body treatments, followed by three subsections describing methods dealing with force accuracy, parallel scalability, and memory optimization. \cref{sec.results} describes the results from force accuracy tests and CSST simulations.
-Conclusion and discussions are in \cref{sec.Conclusion and Discussions}.
+The rest of the paper is structured as follows. \cref{sec.meth} opens with a brief overview of cosmological structure formation paradigm and its $N$-body treatments, followed by three subsections describing methods dealing with force accuracy, parallel scalability, and memory optimization. \cref{sec.results} describes the results from force accuracy tests and CSST simulations.
+Finally conclusions and discussions are provided in \cref{sec.Conclusion and Discussions}.